 What does Jacques Torres, ICC Dean of Pastry, use when he’s working with chocolate at home or at work, in his chocolate factory?
 Check out what he shared with The Huffington Post about the baking tools pastry chefs really use!

-Congratulations Arden Lewis, ICC Culinary Arts ’05 and Culinary Entrepreneurship ’05, on being named the new Executive Chef of the Comal Heritage Food Incubator.
+Congratulations Arden Lewis, ICC Culinary Arts ’05 and Food Business Fundamentals ’05, on being named the new Executive Chef of the Comal Heritage Food Incubator.
 Lewis worked in information technology at Goldman & Sachs for eight years before changing careers and pursuing his culinary education at ICC.
 Read more about him in Eater.